SamWololo/Threatened-Species/README.md

 4. Is it OK to do output only?
 5. Is it OK to say "4 vectors"?
 Or do I have to name each vector?
 Name each species?
 6. Some of the data I link in the methods section has been put in the gitignore list.

+5/11/18
+I will be running the code and Rmarkdown on a new computer.
+I want to verify whether it is completely reproducible.
+I also noticed that the original Turtle_status (pre-merge) file has lost the outdated IUCN files.
+I don't know why this is, hopefully I can fix it.